 - seeks to preserve and provide enhanced access to historic newspaper pages; and

 - is a partnership between the National Endowment for the Humanities (NEH), the Library of Congress and state institutions like the Ohio History Connection.

-Between July 2008 and August 2015, NEH grant funding allowed the Ohio History Connection to digitize over 300,000 pages of historical newspapers for Chronicling America, and we will be adding another 100,000 pages of foreign-language newspapers by the end of 2018.
+Between July 2008 and August 2018, NEH grant funding allowed the Ohio History Connection to digitize over 400,000 pages of historical newspapers for Chronicling America, and we will be adding another 100,000 pages by the end of 2020.
 Eventually, the website will contain content from all U.S. states and territories.

 Why Isn’t [insert newspaper title here] Available on Chronicling America?

 For each two-year grant cycle, each awardee digitizes approximately 100,000 pages of its state’s historic newspapers published between 1690 and 1963.
 With millions of pages and hundreds of titles to choose from in the Ohio History Connection’s collections, the National Digital Newspaper Program in Ohio relies on an advisory group to select which newspapers will be digitized.
 When making selections, advisory board members: